 Horses sometimes come to Racer Placers who are not likely candidates for adoption, either because of age or because although they are comfortable in a pasture situation, they are not able to be ridden or driven.
 Most of these horses could be nice pasture pals, but we recognize that today there is simply not much call for pasture pals.

 On average, it costs $100 per month to feed and care for a horse.
 Of course, this does not take into account overhead.
-Racer Placers currently has 6 horses who we consider “residents”, and 3 others that we know will be with us longer term.
+Racer Placers currently has 8 horses who we consider “residents”.
 Below you will find a picture and description of each horse.
 If you would like to be a part of contributing to any of these horses well-being, we invite you to “sponsor” a horse.
 Our basic sponsor fee is $20 per month, but of course, you may give more than that if you care to.